 Hoja Nueva is a dynamic 501(C)(3) non-profit working in the remote Piedras region of Madre de Dios, Peru.
-Our experimental center in the jungle serves as a local knowledge base led by novel, on-the-ground research, the majority of which involves agroforestry, sustainability, and conservation.
-Our base is a home to our staff and local community members, as well as volunteers, interns, researchers, and tourists that share a collective mission to make sustainable agriculture a success in the Piedras–and all remote rainforest environments like it.
+Our research center in the jungle serves as a local knowledge base led by novel, on-the-ground research, the majority of which involves agroforestry, sustainability, and conservation.
+Our base is a home to our staff and local community members, as well as volunteers, interns, researchers, and tourists that share a collective mission to make rainforest conservation a collaborative success in the Piedras–and all remote rainforest environments like it.

 The urgency of conserving the Earth’s rainforests now goes beyond cultural and wildlife preservation.
 As a component of the recent Paris Accord on climate change, protecting the Amazon rainforest is vital and of high potential.
 But more in-site research is necessary in coupled human-environment systems in the Amazon’s most biodiverse and healthy forests.
-Hoja Nueva consults and cooperates with local agricultural associations and other nonprofit organizations to ensure reliable food production while maintaining healthy forests, creating a future where both humans and nature can thrive.
+Hoja Nueva consults and cooperates with local agricultural associations, local governments and other nonprofit organizations to ensure reliable food production while maintaining healthy forests, creating a future where both humans and nature can thrive.